sguox002/leetcode/leetcode-all.md

 ### greedy
 greedy problems are actually hard since you need to think hard to find the proper way and is able to prove its correctness.
 Take a greedy step and reduce to a smaller problem.
 Generally need some insights.
+<<-1432	Max Difference You Can Get From Changing an Integer    		42.9%	Medium
+pick a digit x and digit y, replace all x in the number to y.
+You can apply the operation two times, return the max difference between the two operations. first time to get the min number and 2nd time we get the max number. to get the max: replace the first seen <9 digit to 9 to get the min: replace the first seen >1 digit to 0 ->>

+<<-1433	Check If a String Can Break Another String    		66.9%	Medium
+string a break b, if a[i]>=b[i]. you can permutate a.
+greedy: just check histogram and from larger to smaller, add the extra larger one to smaller one by one.
+O(n) or just sort them and compare one by one.
+O(nlogn)
+->>

 <<-1481	Least Number of Unique Integers after K Removals    		55.2%	Medium
 greedy: using hashmap to record the histogram. and the sort according to the count, remove those smallest first.